 What is the United States Department of Defense?

-The United States Department of Defense (DOD, sometimes written as DoD) is the federal department responsible for coordinating and supervising all agencies and functions of the government relating directly to national security and the military.
+The United States Department of Defense (DOD, sometimes written as DoD) is the federal department responsible for coordinating and supervising all government agencies and functions relating directly to national security and the military.
 The organization and functions of the Department of Defense are outlined in Title 10 of the United States Code.

-The Department of Defense (DoD) is an executive branch department of the United States government responsible for coordinating and supervising all agencies and functions of the government relating directly to national security and the armed forces.
+The Department of Defense (DoD) is an executive branch of the United States government responsible for coordinating and supervising all government agencies and functions relating directly to national security and the armed forces.
 Its primary mission is to protect and defend the United States and its interests.

 Also, the department supports civil authorities in domestic disaster response.
 In addition, it provides humanitarian assistance in times of crisis.